Property Management Blog

 As well, though an Arizona landlord is not obligated to do so, the landlord can agree to apply the security deposit to the tenant’s final rent payment when the rental agreement is set to expire or when they choose to evict the tenant.

-Unfortunately, there are times a tenant may break a lease and leave the property in an extremely unclean condition.
-If this is the case, the landlord can use a portion of the security deposit for cleaning purposes.
+Unfortunately, there are times a tenant may break a lease or rental agreement and leave the rental property in an extremely unclean condition.
+If this is the case, the landlord can use a portion of the tenants' security deposits for cleaning purposes.

 • Nonrefundable fees.
 A landlord can include non-refundable fees in the lease or rental agreement apart from any security deposits, if the fees are clearly stated as ‘non-refundable’ and are included in the lease agreement.
 These fees can then be deducted from the security deposit when the lease ends.